Hedera algeriensis aka Algerian Ivy

 Algerian Ivy, Sarmak

-How to care for Algerian Ivy
+How difficult is it to take care of Algerian Ivy

 Caring for Algerian Ivy is a breeze, as it is highly adaptable and forgiving to minor neglect.